awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 To specify conditions, you use *condition keys* in the `Condition` element of a policy statement with [IAM condition policy operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html)\.
 Some condition keys apply generally to AWS others are specific to AWS KMS\.

+**Note**
+Condition key values must adhere to the character and encoding rules for AWS KMS key policies and IAM policies\.
+For details about key policy document rules, see [Key policy format](key-policy-overview.md#key-policy-format)\.
+For details about IAM policy document rules, see [IAM name requirements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-names) in the *IAM User Guide*\.\.

 **Topics**
 + [AWS global condition keys](#conditions-aws)
 + [AWS KMS condition keys](#conditions-kms)